Skip to content

 Hybrid Training Leg Workout

-Once you have completed all 8 exercises, rest for 1-2 minutes and then repeat the circuit 2 more times.
+Once you have completed all 8 exercises, rest for 1-2 minutes and repeat the circuit 2 more times.

 Hybrid Training Back Workout